-The AAC jointly with Network of Ontario Lie Theorists are currently organizing an International Workshop "Enveloping Algebras and Representation Theory", August 28 - September 1, 2014.
+On August 28 - September 1, 2014, AAC jointly with the Network of Ontario Lie Theorists have organized an International Workshop "Enveloping Algebras and Representation Theory".
+See details here.

 Atlantic Algebra Centre has awarded Graduate Research support in the amount of $1,000 to a student of Memorial University Mr Huadong Su doing research in Algebra under the supervision of Dr Yiqiang Zhou.

 On June 1 - 4, 2013 Atlantic Algebra Centre held an International workshop "Combinatorial Algebra", followed by a mini course "Commutative Algebra".
 This was a satellite event to CMS Summer meeting in Halifax, NS.
 See the details here.
 The picture below shows some of the speakers of the workshop during their trip to Peggy's Cove.

 On October 14, 2012 Atlantic Algebra Centre organized a mini confrerence “Combinatorial Theory of Groups and Hopf Algebras" as a follow-up to SCIENCE ATLAN-TIC Mathematics, Statistics and Computer Science Conference 2012 at Mount Allison University in Sackville, NB.
 The first announcement can be found following this link.
 The schedule of the mini conference can be found here.